 Having a clean home exudes pleasure whenever you are relaxing around your house.
 However, over the summer, these ideal moments can be interrupted by molds that form during that period.
 This is because of the hot weather over this period that raises the humidity levels to over 75% which is enough to form molds.
 Moisture, air, and food are other factors that enhance mold formation.
-Click here for more information about humidity levels in your home.

 Though mold is known to be environmentally helpful for enriching the soil by destroying organic materials such as leaves, it can cause serious health problems to human beings.
 Such health issues to people include respiratory complications, throat, nose and eye irritation, asthma, sinus congestion and great dangers to infants, pregnant women, and elderly people.
 It is more dangerous when exposed to those with existing respiratory conditions, and it should not be kept in any home for long after its detection.